Agustín Lizárraga: Death

 Melchor Arteaga crosses the Urubamba River on a log bridge reminiscent of the one where Lizárraga fell in 1912.

 In February 1912 Agustín Lizárraga drowned in the Vilcanota River; his body was never recovered.
-According to Peruvian scholar José Gabriel Cosio, the incident occurred at 4 p.m. when Lizárraga was crossing a "dangerous little bridge" on his way to his corn fields.
+According to Peruvian scholar José Gabriel Cosio, the death occurred at 4 p.m. when Lizárraga was crossing a "dangerous little bridge" on his way to his corn fields.
 He fell from the middle of the bridge and, being accompanied only by a child, could not receive help.
-Unfortunately, despite an extensive search covering a distance of three leagues, his body could not be found.
+Despite a search, his body could not be found.
 Cosio adds regarding this:

 Poor Lizárraga!
 He has died, as twenty or thirty will die, and as hundreds of people must have died, because the bridge that Mr. Ochoa tells me about, and of which there are several along the Vilcanota, cannot be called such.
 They are sticks or logs tied with ropes and twine that are thrown from one side to the other of the river without walls or safety support.